Noswal09/parametric-rainfall-insurance/README.md

 ## 1. Problem Motivation

 From my professional experience, I got an opportunity to look at certain parametric insurance products and how they differ from traditional insurance products.
-I got an opportunity to look at the monitoring of these portfolios but did not get a chance to price them.
+I got an opportunity to look at the monitoring of these portfolios, but did not get a chance to price them.
 Parametric insurance products are increasingly used to provide faster payouts and claim settlements based on observable triggers such as rainfall levels.

 To further research more on how these products are priced, I used a parametric rainfall product and tried simualting insurance losses over a period of one year using time series and stochastic models.
 However, unlike traditional insurance, payouts depend on an index rather than actual losses, making the modelling of the underlying variable critical.

 Rainfall behaviour is extremely uncertain and often exhibits variability that is not easy to capture using deterministic assumptions.
 This creates challenges in designing triggers and understanding the distribution of potential payouts.
-There is basis risk in these parametric insurance products and it is difficult to model them.
+There is basis risk in these parametric insurance products, and it is difficult to model them.

 This project explores how rainfall distributions and stochastic simulation can be used to model losses in a parametric insurance framework.